Zerig/sql-manager/MYSQL.md

 ## query($sql)
 - $sql [string]

 This method takes SQL command and send it to DB.
-It is possible to use it for any SQL command for example:
+It is possible to use it for any SQL command for example:<br>
- - SELECT
- - INSERT
- - UPDATE
- - DELETE
- - CREATE
+SELECT / INSERT / UPDATE / DELETE / CREATE<br>
 But **SELECT** is special! because this method can work with data from DB.
 Load them like array of obj DB.
 ```php
 $data = $GLOBALS["mysql"]->query("
 	SELECT *